 Quentin Blake has expertly illustrated the filthy beasts featured in the book, bringing them to life in his own unique style.

-Dirty Beasts is a good book to introduce kids to poetry using slightly scary animals and disgusting animals, told using Dahl’s uniquely dark humour.
+Dirty Beasts is a good book to introduce kids to poetry using slightly scary and disgusting animals, told using Dahl’s uniquely dark humour.

 RRP: £7.99 (Paperback) / £4.99 (Kindle)